-Relatively long travel distances and slow travel times for fire suppression resources are the norm in Garfield County.
-The County Fire Chief has located the two Department of Natural Resource engines and sixteen county slip (See Figure 16) on units as strategically as he can throughout the county within the opportunities that exist.
+Relatively long travel distances and slow travel times for fire suppression resources are the norm in Golden Valley County.
+The County Fire Chief has located the Department of Natural Resource engines as strategically as he can throughout the county within the opportunities that exist.
 Each engine must be hosted, maintained and operated by a willing volunteer.
-Two water tenders are also located at Jordan to support the County Fire Department with water.
+Water tenders are also located at Ryegate and Lavina to support the County Fire Department with water.
 When a fire is reported the volunteers are notified and they respond on a closest forces concept.
-They also respond to new ignitions reported on CMR and BLM administered lands.
-In many cases, the actual land ownership cannot be accurately determined until initial attack is in progress.
-When fires are located on lands other than CMR or BLM, the county fire fighters continue their actions until the fire is controlled.
+They also respond to new ignitions reported on USFS and BLM administered lands.
+In many cases, the actual land ownership cannot be accurately determined until the initial attack is in progress.
+When fires are located on lands other than USFS or BLM, the county fire fighters continue their actions until the fire is controlled.
 One of the most important decisions that must be made when a closest force resource arrives at the scene near one of the subdivisions is whether to spend their limited time on attempting suppression action or beginning evacuation of any threatened structures.
 It is a routine decision on low to high fire danger days but could become very critical on very high or extreme days.